3-Year Business Plan Template

 A full market analysis of your target audience follows the industry analysis.
 Identify the target market and its demographics, preferences, and buying behavior.
 Who are your customers?
 Do they want speed of delivery, a set price point, or comfort in ordering?
 Reading the data and responding satisfactorily can make the difference between a company that fails within three years and one that will thrive through it.

 Review the data outlining the current target market trends and dynamics within the industry.
 This may include technological advancements, regulatory changes, consumer preferences, or shifts in distribution channels.
 Highlight any and all emerging trends that may affect your business.
-If, at this point, you’re wondering why the analysis of the industry and target audience are so thorough, you’ll be glad to know the results are critically integral to the marketing plan and sales strategies that follow these sections of your business plan.
+If, at this point, you’re wondering why the analysis of the industry and target audience are so thorough, you’ll be glad to know the results are critically integral to the sales and marketing strategies that follow these sections of your business plan.

 Finish Your Business Plan in 1 Day!